pentagramswheel/libra/README.md

 5. `int MAX_IO_DRAFTS` - the maximum number of Ink Odyssey drafts.
 6. `List<Draft> lpDrafts` - a list of LaunchPoint drafts.
 7. `List<Draft> ioDrafts` - a list of Ink Odyssey drafts.
-8. `Queue<Integer> lpQueue` - a queue of started LaunchPoint drafts.
+8. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered LaunchPoint drafts.
-9. `Queue<Integer> ioQueue` - a queue of started Ink Odyssey drafts.
+9. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered Ink Odyssey drafts.

 ----